Pumpkin Cream Cold Brew Recipe (Starbucks Copycat to Make at Home)

 - The pumpkin cream cold foam

-With all the preliminaries out of the way, let’s proceed to make this drink.
+With all the preliminaries out of the way, keep reading for the best pumpkin cream cold brew recipe.

 1. Make Your Cold Brew Coffee Concentrate

-In a 57-ounce French press, combine 2 cups of coarse ground coffee with 8 cups of room-temperature water.
+In a 12-cup (1.5 litre) French press, combine 2 cups of coarse ground coffee with 8 cups of room-temperature water.
 Stir gently to combine.

 Let it sit out on your countertop for 16 hours.
-Then, plunge the cold brew coffee concentrate into a 57-ounce glass pitcher.
+Then, plunge the cold brew concentrate into a 1.5 litre glass jug.

 Pro Tip: While 16 hours is the optimal time for extraction at room temperature, you can let the coffee steep for up to 24 hours for a strong brew.